Take the quiz

 3. Then a compound is applied to each bracket.

-4. Then the brackets are installed one by one, using a positioner to place them in the center of each tooth.
+4. Then the brackets are installed one by one, using a positioner to place them in the centre of each tooth.

 5. Once the braces are finished being put on, they remove the remaining adhesive.

-6. A metal arch in then used to connect all the brackets together.
+6. A metal arch is then used to connect all the brackets.

 Orthodontist working on patient